sander/plak/README.md

 ## Building

-Open the `plak.sln` solution with Visual Studio.
+If you want to build the project yourself instead of [downloading a release](https://github.com/sander/plak/releases): Open the `plak.sln` solution with Visual Studio.
 The Community edition will suffice.
 Build the project to get `Plak.Windows.exe`.

 ## Prerequisites